-The reason for such a long delay in the film is Blizzard’s desire to entrust the movie to the right team and the right person.
+The reason for such a long delay in Warcraft: The Beginning is Blizzard’s desire to entrust the movie to the right team and the right person.
 Duncan Jones, known for successful films like “Source Code” and “Moon,” sits in the director’s chair.
 Besides being a fresh and emerging director, his passion as a dedicated World of Warcraft player is one of the reasons he took the helm.
 However, I must mention that Duncan Jones took on a monumental task for his third feature film.
 While he did a good job, I can’t say he is a Peter Jackson.
 Although there are some fantastic shots, they are somewhat overshadowed by the grandeur of Warcraft, and he is aware of that.
 In fact, he gives hope for the second film by saying, “If I made a mistake, let me know, and I’ll correct it.”
 While Duncan Jones may not have delivered an outstanding performance in terms of direction, his understanding of the game and his involvement as a fan reflected the visuals and nostalgia wonderfully.

-The film is a complete CGI spectacle.
+Warcraft: The Beginning is a complete CGI spectacle.
 If it weren’t for real actors in the movie, it would almost feel like an animated film.
 But this is not a complaint for Warcraft fans.
 As someone who has watched the game’s cinematics hundreds of times, even if the film were entirely like the cinematics, it would be sufficient for me.
 Most likely, it would be the same for you.
 We can say that Warcraft possibly has the best cinematics in gaming history.

 The film’s visuals, the design of the orcs, and the locations are brilliantly crafted.
 Duncan Jones and his team meticulously tried to faithfully portray everything out of respect for the game.
 Everything has been faithfully recreated from Elwynn Forest to Stormwind, from footmen to griffons.
 It’s hard for those who are familiar with the WoW universe not to feel emotional.
 I presume Warcraft will receive numerous nominations at the 2017 Academy Awards, especially in the categories of art direction and CGI.
 However, I cannot extend the same praise to the screenplay.

-The film has a runtime of 2 hours.
+Warcraft: The Beginning has a runtime of 2 hours.
 Due to the attempt to tell such a massive story in just 2 hours, the film feels a bit rushed.
 If it had been 4, or at most 3 hours, like The Lord of the Rings, the screenplay would have had no disruptions.
 Director Duncan Jones has already cut 40 minutes from the film, and it is unknown which scenes were cut.
 These 40 minutes that were removed likely disrupted the integrity of the screenplay.
 The romantic relationship between Lothar and Garona, which should not have been present in the story, feels rushed.
 Durotan’s motivation leading to his rebellion against Gul’dan is poorly developed, and his sudden realization of the harm caused by Fel is abrupt.
 Warcraft is a story of struggle, a story of races trying to survive in a ruthless world.
 Unfortunately, although the foundations of both sides are well established, the film struggles to convey this on a broader scale.

-Unfortunately, these are the downsides of the film, and they seriously harm the overall experience.
+Unfortunately, these are the downsides of the Warcraft: The Beginning, and they seriously harm the overall experience.
 They are all directly related to the film’s two-hour duration.
 When I left the theater, I was genuinely disappointed.
 I couldn’t get enough of the film.
 The Warcraft universe should not have been condensed into a mere two hours.
 Because I couldn’t get my fill, I was somewhat let down.
 There’s no denying it.
 It could have been much better.
 But unfortunately, it wasn’t.
 I attribute this entirely to the inexperience of Blizzard and Duncan Jones.

-But are there no good things in the film?
+But are there no good things in the Warcraft: The Beginning?
 Has Duncan Jones achieved anything?
 Of course, there are.
 For instance, the successful portrayal of why Thrall is green.
 Unlike the contrived romance between Garona and Lothar, the film avoids excessive romanticism with Durotan and Draka.
 In fact, these moments are among the film’s most beautiful scenes, as they help develop sympathy for the orcs.
 The director skillfully handles the orc’s story because he understands the universe.
 The screenplay was already in place before Duncan Jones took the director’s chair, but it was more from the perspective of human characters.
 Duncan Jones has achieved what he aimed for by balancing the storytelling.
 Even as someone who has been playing the game for 14 years, he surprised me with his efforts to make viewers empathize with orcs.
 However, viewers who are unfamiliar with the game will likely find the situation peculiar.
 The orcs have become beings who laugh, have fun, make children, and joke, just like humans.
 There is no fault in that since, in the story, orcs are tame when there is no Fel.